For an overview of all the different types of Counselling and Psychotherapy see BACP descriptions on their website.

 How to choose a therapist?

 This can be a daunting task and it can be really helpful if you have time and money, to try out a few different people, to give yourself choice.
 Trust your intuition and gut sense about who is best for you.
 This is about what you want from therapy and choosing who you think can supply that the best.
 Only you can know yourself, keep in mind your right to be treated with respect.

 I work from home and have various appointment times available during the day and evening.
 I work weekly, especially to start with.
 The first session is for both of us to make an assessment about whether or not to proceed further.
 Do you want to work with me?
 I am the right person to work with you?
 If we choose to continue we need to decide on what basis to do so and an idea of the aims involved.
 At the beginning most people talk about their concerns and current experience, their wishes and expectations.
 Often, being worried about what is happening inside us is an urgent issue and starting to understanding that we are not “mad” or “bad” can be a relief.
 I work in a relational way where we have a two way exploratory dialogue aimed at supporting you to become more aware of yourself, of what is going on and how it is happening.
 The aim is greater self knowledge and greater choice.

-It is through increased awareness of our, often avoided or pushed aside feelings of hurt, pain or distress, and how this impacts on our thoughts and bodies, that we can start to understand ourselves better.
-This is a natural process, if we can see and understand how we are stuck, we naturally heal, just like the physical self-healing of our bodies.
-With more awareness we can start to resolve our conflicts and integrate ourselves; our heart, head and body coming together in a new wholeness.
+It is through increased awareness of our, often avoided or pushed aside feelings of hurt, pain or distress that we can start to understand ourselves better.
+Through seeing and understanding how we are stuck, and how, in the end, only I am the authors of my own life, we naturally heal.
+Just as our bodies are powerfully self-healing.
+With more awareness we can start to resolve our conflicts and integrate ourselves; our heart, head and body can connect more deeply into a new, stronger, wholeness.

 How long will it take?